Learn about why product decomposition is important to agile requirements, and learn about the steps that create a value-driven product hierarchy.

 The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.

-- Agile principles from a business analyst perspective
+- Identify agile principles five through eight from a business analyst’s perspective.

 - Explore the business analyst’s point of view on an agile team.

 - Determine the increments of value on an agile team.

 - Examine the fundamentals of determining the level of detail in the backlog.

 - Recognize the steps involved in collaborating with the product owner on the backlog.

 - Determine the purpose of the acceptance criteria.